Related Links

 Introduction

-The basic plan of this project begins with selecting three different kicks–a front, side, and back kick–in your form of martial arts to use in your experiments.
-You'll then measure and compare how much power each type of kick generates by observing how far a kick bag moves after each kick.
-You'll experiment with doing each kick slowly or fast to see how velocity influences the ultimate power of a kick.
-You'll also try an experiment with a kick that involves a turn or spin to see how rotational momentum adds to or reduces a kick's power.
-Once you have gathered your data, you can study the muscles and movements of the legs and feet to see if, like the two athletes in the video, you can explain your results in terms of muscle movement and anatomy.
+The basic plan of this project begins with selecting three different kicks—a front, side, and back kick—in your form of martial arts to use in your experiments.
+You will then measure and compare how much power each type of kick generates by observing how far a kick bag moves after each kick.
+You will experiment with doing each kick slowly or fast to see how velocity influences the ultimate power of a kick.
+You will also try an experiment with a kick that involves a turn or spin to see how rotational momentum adds to or reduces a kick's power.
+Once you have gathered your data, you can study the muscles and movements of the legs and feet to see if you can explain your results in terms of muscle movement and anatomy.

 Before you start your experiments, do a little background research on concepts like center of gravity, inertia, mass, and momentum.
 Also, you should become familiar with the basic movements and muscle groups of the legs and feet.
 See a list of suggested search terms, research questions, and a bibliography in the next sections to get you started.
 You'll find that knowing a little science about your athletic art will help you interpret your results and understand why some moves and techniques work better than others in generating a powerful kick.